 The professor maintains a comprehensive website (URL below).
 Here you may find old exams, solutions, syllabi, course evaluations, grade distributions.
-Keep in mind that in past semesters a different (though similar) textbook was used.
+Keep in mind that the textbook has not always been identical.
 He is very diligent and prompt about responding to emails.
 If you wish to know your grade, please email anytime.
 However, there is not a Blackboard presence for this course, because Blackboard is evil.